Updated on 2025-09-05 GMT+08:00

 Overview

 CCE uses xGPU virtualization technologies to dynamically divide the GPU memory and computing power.
-A single GPU can be virtualized into up to 20 virtual GPU devices.
+A single GPU can be virtualized into a maximum of 20 virtual GPU devices.
 Virtualization is more flexible than static allocation.
 You can specify the number of GPUs on the basis of stable service running to improve GPU utilization.

 Advantages